Hperigee/vocalMaximum/README.md

 Make sure that you are connected to the internet while installing

-Made for School Assignment for Korea Science Academy of KAIST
+Made for School Project for Korea Science Academy of KAIST

 GPL 2.0 Licenced